 Victory Monument, in particular, is a lively and inexpensive area, well connected to the rest of the city since it is home of the station where all buses leave to the center and beyond.

-In the northeast of the city you’ll find the political center, Dusit.
-This neighborhood is easily reachable on foor from Victory Monument, or by bus, since it isn’t served by any lines of the Sky Train.
+In the northeast of the city, you’ll find the political center, Dusit.
+This neighborhood is easily reachable on foot from Victory Monument, or by bus since it isn’t served by any lines of the Sky Train.
 Its main characteristic is its large green spaces, like Dusit Palace, a complex of royal residences belonging to King Rama V.

 The RCA area, and Ratchadaphisek in general, aren’t very well connected with the rest of the city; there’s a metro stop a few kilometers away and the line that goes from the city center as far as the airport, the Airport Rail Link.